Hawaiideveloper/Infastructure-as-Code-Sample_Env/TerraForm/ansible-integration/README.md

 # Ansible - Terraform  plan

+did this from upstairs bedroom computer, now heading down stairs to do the actual settings from office laptop

 [Please see issue 6 for more details](https://github.com/Hawaiideveloper/Infastructure-as-Code-Sample_Env/issues/6#issuecomment-751418702)

 sample play syntax to install Docker via Ansible: